 - Therefore never clasp the folding mechanism with your fingers. - 1.
-Position the wheelchair next to you. - 2.
-Maintain the wheelchair by the front frame with your second hand. - 3.
-Pull the black plastic handle (A) on the front or push on the black plastic handle on the rear of the wheelchair.
+Position the wheelchair next to you. - Maintain the wheelchair by the front frame with your second hand. - 3.
+Pull up the backrest at the push-handles until the ratchet bolts engage in the lateral supports (A).